 How Do You Prove Someone Lied About The Accident?

 You can prove someone lied about the accident by demonstrating their fault through the evidence you and your attorney collect.
 You can start building your case at the scene of the accident by gathering the following evidence:

-- Eyewitness statements – If anyone saw the accident unfold, be sure to obtain their contact information.
+- Eyewitness statements – If anyone saw the accident unfold, obtain their contact information.
 They may confirm your recollection of the accident and serve as a valuable witness in your case.

 - Photographs – Take pictures of the vehicles involved in the collision, the area of the accident scene, and any injuries you sustained.

 - Surveillance footage – If the accident occurred in a commercial area, ask local businesses if their surveillance cameras might have captured it.

 If you were seriously injured in the accident and unable to gather evidence at the scene, don’t worry – your attorney will conduct a thorough investigation after the fact.
 In addition to these items, your attorney will request a copy of the police report.
 They will get medical records for treatment you received after the accident and any available traffic camera surveillance footage.
 Depending on the nature of the accident and the severity of your injuries, your lawyer may suggest hiring an accident reconstructionist to provide an expert report to support your side of the story and demonstrate how the accident happened.

 Can You Sue Someone For Filing A False Police Report?

 Filing a false police report is generally criminal rather than civil.
 If the other driver lied to the police about how the accident occurred, your attorney might suggest including additional counts in your personal injury complaint related to their false claims.
 If the other driver made false allegations about your conduct related to the accident, you could sue them for defamation or even intentional infliction of emotional distress.